josephkirk/open-interactive-cinematic/README.md

 - Binding audio with ink script narrative.
 - Workflow for changing Level sequence base on choice.
 - Workflow for trigger situational awareness commenting.
+- Workflow for 1 to 1, 1 to many or many to many conversation.
+- Adapt to character proportion.

 ## Thirdparty plugin dependencies
 https://github.com/JBenda/inkcpp